Skip to Content (Press Enter) Skip to Footer (Press Enter)

 What about AHAs and sun protection?

 You may have heard that exfoliating – whether with AHAs, PHAs, BHAs or a physical exfoliant – can make your skin more sensitive to the sun, and there is some truth to it.
 The layer of dead skin cells that build up on the surface of skin – and that exfoliating helps remove – can provide a tiny bit of sun protection.
 While this layer of dead skin cells is in no way a substitute for an SPF product, removing it does have the potential to make skin more prone to sun damage.
 This doesn’t mean that you should stop exfoliating.
 But what it does mean is that you should pair your exfoliant with daily sun protection – something you should be doing anyway.
 Our advice?
-Apply a broad-spectrum SPF product as the final step of your morning skincare routine and reapply throughout the day as needed to avoid UV damage.
+Apply a broad-spectrum SPF product as the final step of your morning skincare routine and reapply throughout the day as needed to help avoid UV damage.

 Top